Sulfur mining in Sicily: History

-By the end of the 19th century there were more than 700 mines present and active, employing a workforce of more than 30,000, the working conditions of which, however, remained bordering on inhumane.
+By the end of the 19th century, there were more than 700 mines present and active, employing a workforce of more than 30,000, the working conditions of which, however, remained bordering on inhumane.
 The turn-of-the-century years thus saw the birth and development of the first trade unions and the beginning of strikes to obtain more humane working conditions.
-The sulphur workers were those who most participated in the establishment of the Fasci Siciliani (Sicilian Workers Leagues): in May 1891 the Fascio of Catania was established; in October 1893 the mining congress was held in Grotte, a mining town in the province of Agrigento.
+The sulfur workers were those who most participated in the establishment of the Fasci Siciliani (Sicilian Workers Leagues): in May 1891 the Fascio of Catania was established; in October 1893, the mining congress was held in Grotte, a mining town in the province of Agrigento.
 The congress was attended by 1,500 workers and small producers.
-The sulphur workers demanded raising by law to 14 the minimum age of mine boys exploited since then as slaves, a decrease in working hours (which was practically from dawn to dusk) and a minimum wage.
+The sulfur workers demanded legally raising the minimum age of mine boys exploited since then as slaves to 14, a decrease in working hours (which was practically from dawn to dusk) and a minimum wage.
 Small producers demanded measures that would free them from the exploitation of the few large owners who controlled the storage market while deriving all the profit.
 The Fasci, however, were disbanded on authority by the Francesco Crispi government in early 1894 after more than a hundred demonstrators had died in clashes with the army in a single year.
-The industry had entered a crisis in the 1890s and the Anglo-Sicilian company had shifted trade to the Port of Licata and Porto Empedocle where costs were lower, causing serious repercussions on the Catanese economy.
+The industry had entered a crisis in the 1890s, and the Anglo-Sicilian company had shifted trade to the Port of Licata and Porto Empedocle where costs were lower, causing serious repercussions on the Catanese economy.

-In 1901 the work units reached a high of thirty-nine thousand with 540,000 tons of sulfur ore extracted.
+In 1901, the work units reached a high of thirty-nine thousand with 540,000 tons of sulfur ore extracted.